- Opening a Recipe Extension Grid

 Option: Do Not Serve

 An extension cell may have a template available as an option to quickly create a recipe for the designated texture (i.e., a therapeutic recipe).
-For example, if extending a recipe that belongs to the entrée category, then in the puree cells of the extension grid, there is the template Create P/PU4 Entree Recipe.
+For example, if extending a recipe that belongs to the entrée category, then in the puree cells of the extension grid, there is Create Substitute from Template option.

 For more on extension templates, see the separate article Using Extension Templates from a Recipe Extension Grid.